samboy/MaraDNS/README.md

 critical that a DNS server keeps the internet working in a secure and stable manner.

-## MaraDNS' History
+# MaraDNS' History

 MaraDNS was started in 2001 in response to concerns that there were only two freely available DNS servers (BIND and DjbDNS) at the time.
-MaraDNS 1.0 was released in mid-2002, MaraDNS 1.2 was released in late 2005, and MaraDNS 2.0 was released in the fall of 2010.
+MaraDNS 1.0 was released in mid-2002, MaraDNS 1.2 was released in late 2005, MaraDNS 2.0 was released in the fall of 2010, and MaraDNS had a version number jump up to 3.3 in 2019 in order to have the same version number as Deadwood.

 MaraDNS 1.0 used a recursive DNS server that was implemented rather quickly and had difficult-to-maintain code.
 This code was completely rewritten for the MaraDNS 2.0 release, which now uses a separate recursive DNS server.

-   MaraDNS was fully maintained and actively developed without needing contributions from 2001 until 2010, and in 2020 during the COVID-19 crisis.

-## Overview
+# Overview

-   MaraDNS 3.5 consists of two primary components: A UDP-only authoritative DNS server for hosting domains, and a UDP and TCP-capable recursive DNS server for finding domains on the internet.
-MaraDNS’ recursive DNS server is called Deadwood, and it shares no code with MaraDNS’ authoritative DNS server.
+MaraDNS 3.5 consists of three primary components: A UDP-only authoritative DNS server for hosting domains, a UDP recursive DNS server called `Deadwood` for finding domains on the internet, and a Lua-powered DNS server called `coLunacyDNS`.
+MaraDNS’ recursive DNS server `Deadwood` shares no code with MaraDNS’ authoritative DNS server.

-   Newly added during the COVID-19 crisis is “coLunacyDNS”, a Lua-based name server which uses a combination of C (for the heavy lifting of binding to DNS sockets, processing DNS requests, and handling pending replies from upstream DNS servers) and Lua (for deciding how to respond to a given query) to have both performance and flexibility.
+`coLunacyDNS` is a Lua-based name server which uses a combination of C (for the heavy lifting of binding to DNS sockets, processing DNS requests, and handling pending replies from upstream DNS servers) and Lua (for deciding how to respond to a given query) to have both performance and flexibility.

-   In more detail: MaraDNS has one daemon, the authoritative daemon (called “maradns”), that provides information to recursive DNS servers on the internet, and another daemon, the recursive daemon (called “Deadwood”), that gets DNS information from the internet for web browsers and other internet clients.
+In more detail: MaraDNS has one daemon, the authoritative daemon (called `maradns`), that provides information to recursive DNS servers on the internet, and another daemon, the recursive daemon (called `Deadwood`), that gets DNS information from the internet for web browsers and other internet clients.

-   A simplified way to look at it: MaraDNS puts your web page on the Internet; Deadwood looks for web pages on the Internet.
+A simplified way to look at it: `MaraDNS` puts your web page on the Internet; `Deadwood` looks for web pages on the Internet.

-   Since MaraDNS’ authoritative daemon does not support TCP, MaraDNS includes a separate DNS-over-TCP server called “zoneserver” that supports both standard DNS-over-TCP and DNS zone transfers.
+Since MaraDNS’ authoritative daemon does not support TCP, MaraDNS includes a separate DNS-over-TCP server called `zoneserver` that supports both standard DNS-over-TCP and DNS zone transfers.

-   Neither MaraDNS nor the UNIX version of Deadwood have support for daemonization; this is handled by a separate program included with MaraDNS called Duende.
+Neither MaraDNS nor the UNIX version of Deadwood have support for daemonization; this is handled by a separate program included with MaraDNS called `Duende`.
 Deadwood's Windows port, on the other hand, includes support for running as a Windows service.

-   MaraDNS also includes a simple DNS querying tool called “askmara” and a number of other miscellaneous tools: Scripts for processing MaraDNS' documentation, a simple webpage password generator, some Unicode conversion utilities, scripts for building and installing MaraDNS, automated SQA tests, etc.
+MaraDNS also includes a simple DNS querying tool called `askmara` and a number of other miscellaneous tools: Lua 5.1 scripts for processing MaraDNS' documentation (since MaraDNS comes with a fork of Lua 5.1, these scripts do not have an external dependency), some Unicode conversion utilities, scripts for building and installing MaraDNS, automated SQA tests, etc.

-   MaraDNS is a native UNIX program with a partial Windows port.
-Deadwood, MaraDNS' recursive resolver, is a fully cross-platform application with a full Windows port.
+`MaraDNS` is a native UNIX program which can run in Windows via cygwin.
+Both `Deadwood`, MaraDNS' recursive resolver, and `coLunacyDNS`, a DNS server configured with a Lua 5.1 script, are cross-platform applications with full Windows ports.

 MaraDNS 2.0 has full (albeit not fully tested) IPv6 support.

-## Internals
+# Internals

 MaraDNS 3.5’s authoritative server uses code going all the way back to 2001.
 The core DNS-over-UDP server has a number of components, including two different zone file parsers, a mararc parser, a secure random number generator, and so on.

 MaraDNS is written entirely in C. No objective C nor C++ classes are used in MaraDNS’ code.

 MaraDNS 2.0’s “Deadwood” recursive server was started in 2007 and has far cleaner code.
 Its random number generator, for example, uses a smaller, simpler, and more secure cryptographic algorithm; its configuration file parser uses a finite state machine interpreter; its handling of multiple simultaneous pending connections is done using select() and a state machine instead of with threads.

-   Deadwood’s source code can be browsed online, and there are a number of documents describing its internals available.

-## Other DNS servers
+# Other DNS servers

 The landscape of open-source DNS servers has changed greatly since 2001 when MaraDNS was started.
 There are now a number of different DNS servers still actively developed and maintained: BIND, Power DNS, NSD/Unbound, as well as MaraDNS.
 DjbDNS is no longer being updated and the unofficial forks have limited support; notably it took nearly five months for someone to come up with a patch for CVE-2012-1191.

 MaraDNS’ strength is that it’s a remarkably small, lightweight, easy to configure, and mostly cross-platform DNS server.
 Deadwood is a tiny DNS server with full recursion support, perfect for embedded systems.

 MaraDNS’ weakness is that it does not have some features other DNS servers have.
 For example, while Deadwood has the strongest spoof protection available without cryptography, it does not have support for DNSSEC.

 As another example, MaraDNS does not have full zone transfer support;
 while MaraDNS can both serve zones and receive external zone files from other DNS servers, MaraDNS needs to be restarted to update its database of DNS records.

-## MaraDNS’ future
+# MaraDNS’ future

-   During the COVID-19 crisis, I had some free time, so I decided to add skills to my resume by writing `coLunacyDNS`, a Lua-based DNS server (which shares some code with Deadwood, but is configured with Lua).
-   The skills I acquired doing this got me the current job I have as an embedded Lua developer.
-Since I was able to find work again, MaraDNS is on the back burner again.
+MaraDNS is a mature application.
+Being open source code, the amount of time I have to devote to MaraDNS is highly variable.
+Right now, I am concentrating my efforts to revamp MaraDNS so that it can continue to compile and run for as long as possible, minimizing the number of external dependencies so that outside changes are unlikely to break MaraDNS.

+For MaraDNS to break, either the C language would have to change to break programs that compile with few to no warnings here in the 2020s, or the POSIX standard would have to change to the point that POSIX compliant scripts which run here in the 2020s no longer run.
+Both of these are very unlikely to happen.

 ## Y2038 statement

 MaraDNS is fully Y2038 compliant on systems with a 64-bit time_t.
+Here in the 2020s, even 32-bit Linux distributions, such as Alpine Linux, have a 64-bit time_t.

 Deadwood, in addition, for its Windows 32-bit binary, uses Windows filetime to generate internal timestamps; filetime stamps will not run